 My second people management role came unexpectedly and without any aspirations on my end for it.
 At the time, I was working at a business processing outsourcing company, and the trends in leadership I had observed there scared me a bit.
 Due to the nature of their business, BPOs cannot afford to be very people-centric.
 The focus is almost solely on numbers and results.

-So I resigned myself to the fact that I would never be a successful leader and embraced my vulnerability and femininity.
+So I resigned myself to the fact that I would never be a successful leader and embraced my femininity.
 I focused on cooperation rather than competition.
 I put the care for my team first and put my personal ambitions to the side for the sake of joint success.

-Five years later, I lead nearly 60 people and manage managers and managers of managers.
+Five years later, I lead over 60 people and manage managers and managers of managers.
 I have led my teams through tremendous challenges and built their confidence, credibility, and reputation.
 And their engagement scores are consistently off the charts.
 You could say that I am a decent leader.

 I have often found myself irritated by articles that advise women on how to get a seat at the table and achieve their rightful place as leaders.
 More often than not, the guidelines provided to women is to emulate behaviors considered primarily male – show assertiveness, be ambitious, lean in.
 And that’s bogus.